Freezing Peppers from the Garden, 5.0 out of 5 based on 1 rating

-Someone the other day asked me what do I do with all of the peppers that are harvested from our garden.
-They seemed a little surprised when I said – aside from the occasional hot sauce – that I freeze them.
+A friend asked me the other day what do I do with all of the peppers that are harvested from our garden.
+They seemed a little surprised when I said – aside from mixing with the occasional hot sauce – that I freeze them.
+Although freezing peppers from the garden is an easy process, here are a few tips to help.

 This year, was a good year for jalapenos.
 My wife and I planted about 8-10 plants and made a point to keep them in front of all the other vegetables.
 They don’t normally grow too tall (compared to the other plants) and they need a decent amount of light.
 It also seems like the local critters stay clear of these peppers, probably for obvious reasons.
 Last year, we had them in a spot in the garden that gets less-light than the rest of the plants and they didn’t turn out so well.
 We ended up with a handful, this year, probably 30-40.
 I was really excited because these are my favorite kind of pepper.